 - 1. Valid Teaching License: Initial/Temporary or Professional - 2.
-If entering with Initial/Temporary Teaching License, please provide: - Passing \Praxis I (test/scores subject to change), or - GRE score of 500 (combined verbal and quantitative scales only)
+If entering with Initial/Temporary Teaching License, please provide: - Passing scores on the Praxis I, or Praxis I Pre-Professional Skills Test: Combined Test, or Praxis Core Academic Skills for Educators, or - GRE score of 500 (combined verbal and quantitative scales only)